Monterey Bay, California

 7. Gold with a Safe Keeping Receipt (SKR)

-Which ones are best?
-The acceptability of the proposed asset as collateral for a Standby Letter of Credit (SbLCs are the most widely used), or other bank-involved instruments, is entirely up to the banker you approach.
+For example, for a Standby Letter of Credit (SbLCs are the most widely used), or other bank-involved instruments, is entirely up to the banker you approach.
 We don’t even need to know what backs an SbLC or any of the other financial instruments that are acceptable forms of CAP funding Security — Sovereign Guarantees (SG), Bank Guarantees (BG), company-issued Promissory Note with bank endorsement (AvPN), etc. More at guarantees.

 How to apply for a guarantee with your bank: To get your banker on board, you may need to explain that this guarantee is NOT for trade finance purposes (it will not be cashed to pay any seller; more on this) but instead serves as completion security during construction for project finance.
 If the banker is not aware of your intent, they might say that only cash on deposit or a line of credit is usable as collateral, a common misperception.